Not on display

-I See a Darkness is a sound installation which extends over two gallery spaces illuminated only by small lights on the floor which cast shadows on the walls.
-The installation is a combination of architecture and sound and comprises seven speakers which are positioned on white plinths; six in the main space while the seventh stands alone in a smaller adjacent room.
-The position of the speakers has been predetermined by the artist and can be adapted to rooms of different size.
-The work combines three different songs.
+I See a Darkness is an immersive sound installation by the Scottish artist Susan Philipsz, combining three different songs.
 It begins with Philipsz’s ‘a cappella’ rendition of the song I See a Darkness by the American singer and songwriter Will Oldham (born 1970), which gives the installation its name.
-Sung as a call and response duet, the song is split between two audio channels calling out for each other across the gallery space.
-Following this, an early piano piece by the French composer Maurice Ravel (1875–1937), Pavane for a Dead Princess (1899), directs the viewer through the darkness towards the adjacent space where it is installed.
-Finally, Philipsz’s interpretation of the nineteenth-century Neapolitan barcarolle, Santa Lucia, emanates from four separate speakers installed around the centre of the main gallery space.
-The piece lasts seven minutes and thirty two seconds and is on a continuous loop.
-It was produced in an edition of three; Tate’s copy is number two in the edition.
+Sung as a call and response duet, the song is split between two speakers which call out to each other across the gallery space.
+Following this, an early piano piece by the French composer Maurice Ravel (1875–1937), Pavane for a Dead Princess 1899, plays from a single speaker.
+Finally, Philipsz’s interpretation of the nineteenth-century Neapolitan barcarolle, Santa Lucia, emanates from four individual speakers.
+The piece lasts seven minutes and thirty-two seconds and is on a continuous loop.
+Positioned in a darkened gallery space, the seven speakers are spot lit, casting shadows onto the surrounding walls and floor.
+The position of the speakers can be adapted to spaces of different sizes and configurations.
+The work was produced in an edition of three; Tate’s copy is number two in the edition.

 I visited Naples and looking out onto the Bay of Naples I remembered that the song [Santa Lucia] refers to the district in Naples called the Borgo Santa Lucia and I began to realise the potential of the song again.
 On my way to Naples I stopped in Rome where I came across a book about James Joyce’s daughter Lucia Joyce.
 This was to become my book for the journey.
 I was surprised to discover that she was very important in Joyce’s development as a writer and that he frequently refers to her in his work.
 She was to become his muse and was always under his watchful eye.
 Lucia took after her father; she loved to dance as much as Joyce loved to sing and it seemed that she was destined for great things … the more I read about Lucia Joyce the more I began to realise what a tragedy her life was … Santa Lucia came from Syracuse, Sicily.
 She has always been described as having beautiful eyes.
 Lucia Joyce, however, inherited her eyes from her mother’s side of the family.
 Nora Barnacle’s sister Peg had a strong cast in one eye … Santa Lucia will always present light.
 However, Lucia Joyce’s story is one of a bright light slipping into obscurity and darkness … In the exhibition space a disembodied voice coming from the darkness might allude to the forgotten Lucia, light giver and guide in dark places.